-The consolidated financial statements of the Company, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements of the Company, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-The consolidated financial statements were authorized for issue on April 26, 2023 by the Board of Directors of the Company.
+The consolidated financial statements for the year ended December 31, 2023 were authorized for issue on April 23, 2024 by the Directors of the Company.